Liversedge F.C.: Selected facts about Sedge

 In the 2004–05 season Liversedge reached the 4th qualifying round of the FA Cup and took Coalville Town to a replay.
 The draw saw them in the televised draw for the first round proper of the Cup, the stage where the Football League clubs join.
 Coalville won the replay 2–0 to face Wycombe Wanderers.
 That season saw Sedge achieve their highest finish in the NCEL, second-placed behind Buxton.
 Promotion was not granted as the ground was not up to the required standard at that time.

 Prior to the 2004–05 season the ground had a large slope from the north to the south.
 The pitch was dug up in closed season of 2005, and the surface was rebuilt from scratch to make a new, flat field.
 Liversedge had to play their first few games away for the 2005–06 season while the turf bedded in.
+The money made from the previous years FA Cup run, enabled them to facilitate this.

 On 25 July 2010, Sedge played a match to mark the club's centenary against a Legends XI including Peter Beagrie and former Huddersfield Town player Simon Trevitt.
 The Legends won 2–1 with both their goals being scored by Chris Freestone.

 Following a couple of seasons curtailed dramatically by the coronavirus pandemic, Liversedge were promoted to the Northern Premier League East due to having finished both the 2019–20 and 2020–21 seasons in the top three of the table (based on a table using a Points Per Games calculation).

 For many years Sedge played in a sky blue home shirt but in 2021–22 they started to play in shirts with blue and white stripes on the front and plain white on the back.

 At the end of the 2020/2021 season the highest ever polling result for the league goal of the season was when liversedge forward jack hurrell buried the ball into the top corner from the 35yrd mark after a free kick.

 In October 2021, Liversedge F.C. went viral on Twitter because their striker Joe Walton had to go in goal in the second round of the FA Trophy against Clitheroe FC following a red card to the Sedge keeper.
 He made a string of fine saves to get ten-man Sedge to a penalty shootout, which they then won with Walton saving two and scoring one himself as Sedge went through 10–9 on penalties.

 Footage of this was retweeted on Twitter and Walton got interviewed on the national radio station Talksport.
 He was originally a central defender at Sedge before he started playing upfront, and had done the same thing in a cup tie at Barton Town in a previous season.